kgautam01/CodeForces-Scraper/README.md

 # CodeForces-Scraper
 Selenium-Python based scraper for scraping the source codes and other information of the problems.

-# Steps
-1. Do conda install of selenium, beautifulsoup, json, and other packages in env.
-2. Create a dir <Scraped Data> to contain all the scraped data in the same dir or at a lesser depth.
-3. Run scraper after activating the env using --> python cofoScraper.py <Relative path of Dataset dir> <language-ID>.
-4. Language-IDs:
-  a. cpp.g++11
-  b. cpp.g++14
-  c. cpp.g++17
-  d. c.gcc11
-5. Let it run.
-6. After completion, <Scraped Data> dir will be populated with a sub-dir, 'dataset' and a log file, 'logs.log'

-What is it?
-What does it contain and What is the hierarchy?
-[Would add the same picture as above]
-Stats?

 ## Pre-requisites
 * Python (>=3.8.5)
 * Selenium (3.14)